dmikalova/factorio-mods/radar-mk2/README.md

 - Energy usage doubled from 300kW to 600kW resulting in faster scans
 - Sector scan energy decreased from 10MW to 8MW resulting in more energy efficient scans
 - Does not circuit connect to other radars
-- Assembled in Foundries on Gleba with Tungsten Plates
+- Assembled in Foundries on Gleba with Radar and Tungsten Plates